dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-14-python-yad.md

 ## The Python Interface

 I created a python interface for this program.
-It depends on the `yad` program, and the `pexpect` module.
+It depends on the `yad`, and the `pexpect` module.
 You can pretty much achieve the same results as the original.
 So, to get the calendar dialog as in the previous example, what you got to do is:

 - Create a python script or enter the python shell in the terminal.
 - Import the python-yad module and call the `YAD()` class.